 Membership

-The members of the IAF STM WG come from very diverse origins, including members from each of the IAF Technical Committees related to the topic, representatives from the existing groups mentioned above, technical experts coming from the IAA Space Debris Committee.
+The members of the IAF STM WG come from very diverse origins, including members from each of the IAF Technical Committees related to the topic, representatives from the groups mentioned above, technical experts coming from the IAA Space Debris Committee.

 Participation is not limited, but it is recommended to avoid the multiplication of members coming from the same entity doing the same job; it is also requested to have active members effectively contributing to the progress of the Working Group.